USS Adder: Design

 For surface running, they were powered by one 180 bhp gasoline engine that drove the single propeller.
 When submerged the propeller was driven by a 70 hp electric motor.
 The boats could reach 8 kn on the surface and 7 kn underwater.

 The Plunger-class boats were armed with one 18 in torpedo tube in the bow.
-They carried two reloads, for a total of three torpedoes.
+They carried four reloads, for a total of five torpedoes.